The Problem of Dehydration

 Signs of Dehydration

-Dehydration happens when we the body loses more water than is replaced.
-The body is always working to maintain balance and sustain its core temperature, which is more difficult to do in extreme temperatures, hot or cold.
+Dehydration happens when the body loses more water than is replaced.
+The body is constantly working to maintain balance and sustain its core temperature, which is more challenging to do in extreme temperatures, hot or cold.

 Signs of dehydration are often overlooked and progressively worsen until becoming suddenly life-threatening.
 They include…